Bioconductor/bioc_git_transition/doc/configure.md

         Require       all granted
     </Directory>
     ```
+The alias in ScriptAlias must be a directory above /packages/
+so the "packages/" prefix is included in the PATH_INFO variable.
+PATH_INFO is passed from Apache to gitolite and is used to locate
+the rules in the gitolite config files and by the git-http-backend
+script to locate the physical git directory on the machine.
+PATH_INFO will only include directories below the level of the
+alias in ScriptAlias; we need PATH_INFO to include the "packages/"
+prefix because that is how the directories are specified in
+packages.conf.

 #### Enable support for suEXEC

 The suEXEC feature provides users the ability to run Common Gateway Interface
 (CGI) and Server Side Interface (SSI) programs under user IDs different from
 the user ID of the calling web server.
 Normally, when a CGI or SSI program
 executes, it runs as the same user who is running the web server.
 This
 feature is not enabled by default.

 Instructions collated from multiple sources: